Frequently Asked Questions about Admissions

 What is a “provisional acceptance”?

-What happens if my child is accepted to RVA, but we decide to wait a little longer?
+What happens if my child is accepted to RVA, but we decide to wait a little longer for him/her to attend?

 If you decide to wait for another year before your child enters RVA, we will place your child on the next year’s waiting list according to the date of your initial application.
 Because each year’s waiting list is compiled according to application dates, acceptance for a certain year does NOT guarantee acceptance for the following year.
 Applicants may only defer one time before needing to re-apply.